UniMath/agda-unimath/src/real-numbers/predicative-levy-uncountability-argument-macneille-real-numbers.lagda.md

 ## Levy admissibility of boolean sequences and Levy's endomap

-The results above establish that the family of dyadic sums over bounded boolean sequences is inhabited and bounded, so we can define Levy’s endomap
+The results above establish that the family of dyadic sums over bounded boolean sequences is inhabited and bounded, so using the conditional order-completeness of the MacNeille reals we can define Levy’s endomap

 $$
   g(x) ≔ \sup\{∑_{i ∈ S}2⁻ⁱ | S\text{ finite and }$f$\text{-admissible at }x\},